cuayahuitl/SimpleDS/README.md

 PLOTTING
 --------
 You can visualise a learning curve of the SimpleDS agent according to number of learning steps in the x-axis and average reward + learning time in the y-axis.
+Learning curves can be generated for newly trained or pre-trained policies in the currently supported languages (English, German and Spanish).

 >cd YourPath/SimpleDS

->octave scripts/plotdata.m results/simpleds-output.txt
+>octave scripts/plotdata.m results/english/simpleds-output.txt

 >[From the command line, press the space bar key for termination]